gisogrimm/ovbox/INSTALL.md

 ````
 ssh pi@raspberrypi
 ````
 The default password is `raspberry`.
-This needs to be changed, e.g., to `ovbox2020`.
-To change the password, type `passwd`.
+This needs to be changed after first boot; to change the password, type `passwd`.

 At this point you may try to use our installer script.
 If everything goes well, you will have a ready-to-use ovbox.
 It may take several hours to run.
 To use the installer script, type these commands as user pi:
 ````